ejparnell/intro-to-mongodb/README.md

 Let's do a rep of the above.
 Switch back to the `gameOfThrones` collection.
 Using `db.collections.deleteOne()` or `db.collections.deleteMany()` remove the following documents:

-- Remove anyone who id dead from the collection.
+- Remove anyone dead from the collection.
 - Remove anyone under the age of 19.
-- Remove anyone who's last name is not Stark.
+- Remove anyone whose last name is not Stark.

 ## Wrap up